To learn more about the different experiences we offer, please visit our Types of Retreats page.

 What is a retreat at Bellarmine like

 Bellarmine Retreats follow the Spiritual Exercises of St. Ignatius.
 The Spiritual Exercises are, in brief, a “pathway to God,” an experiential approach to personal faith and union with God. that is why, during the retreat, there is a time for private reflection and personal prayer.
 In addition the Eucharist is celebrated each day and devotions are offered for those who find them helpful.
 Bellarmine Jesuit staff members are available for counseling and confession.

-The main reason is you are away from everything!
-You’re away from the daily hassle.
+One main reason is you are away from everything!
+You are away from the daily hassle.
 You have time to sit or to walk and think and meditate.
-That is why there is time in the retreat schedule for private reflection and personal prayer.
-It is a time to get a better perspective on the deeper meaning or life and to come into closer contact
+We build in time to the retreat schedule for private reflection and personal prayer.
+You can use this time to get a better perspective on the deeper meaning or life and to come into closer contact with God.

 How much time is involved?

 A typical weekend retreat at Bellarmine begins on Friday evening with a social at 6:30 followed by dinner at 7:00pm.
 Rooms are pre-assigned so you can take your time coming from work without missing anything, even though registration begins at 3pm for those who just can’t wait to get here.
 On Sunday the retreat closes with Mass at 11:15am followed by lunch.
 Most retreatants are back in the real world by 1pm.
 We also have some longer retreats that begin on Thursday and end on Sunday.
 We call these 4-day retreats.
 They offer an extended time for more of the personal reflections that aren’t possible on a 3-day retreat.

 Conferences Based on the Spiritual Exercises of St. Ignatius